Girardvjonathan/Hackathon-micro-service/README.md

 * Users services
 * Stores services
 * FrontEnd dispatcher
-* Items services
+* Shopping cart services
 * Monitoring services

 You can find information on the requirements inside issues in this repo.
+You will have the responsability to update/upgrade/fix the issues with more specificity (routes, msg, format, etc.) during the day.

+You will need to expose a REST API but you can use whatever language you like.

 Keep in mind that we only have one day and that the current state of security is bad everywhere so we can cut corner (for now).